abd2re/ib-notes-save/Computer Science IA.md

 	- [Flask Tutorial](https://youtube.com/playlist?list=PLzMcBGfZo4-n4vJJybUVV3Un_NFS5EOgX) (Tech with Tim) (almost done)
 	- have to find [[SQLite]] tutorials

-## Idea: School event planner
+## Idea: Revision/tutoring event planner
-Students or teachers would be able to set up events like revision sessions, tutoring sessions, school tournaments, school charity events and more...
-Other students can then also enlist in these events and the organiser would be able to see the list of people joining.
+Students or teachers would be able to set up events like revision sessions, tutoring session or reinforcement sessions.
-- Users have to sign up or log in to be able to use the features
-- Users can create an event, and see the list of events he/she created
-- Users can see the list of active events and join them
-- Users can see the list of events they joined
-- Event admin can see the people enlisting in their event and set a maximum number of people
+If session is cancelled or there is a modification in date and time or an important announcement the session admin can send a notification to its enlisters.
 ***
 ##### App should have:
 - Sign up and Log In page
 - Navigation bar for
-	- Create event
+	- Create session
-	- See created events
+	- See created sessions
-	- Explore events
+	- Explore active sessions
-	- See enlisted events
+	- See enlisted sessions
-		- Have a calendar view ?
+	- Notifications

-###### An event should have:
+###### A session should have:
 - A date and time
+- Category/subject
-- A location
+- A location or reunion link (if session is online)
-- A description
+- A brief description
+- Name of event organiser

+###### A user should have:
+- Name
+- Email (and password)
--
+- Teacher or Student